 One of such resource is in the UK, where the Chartered Institute of Public Finance and Accountancy (CIPFA) has a 'Counter-Fraud Centre'.
-This is a called The successful frauditor by Peter Tickner (2010) and a following book The successful frauditor's casebook (Tickner, 2012).
+This is a useful centre to access, with many case examples.
+There is also a useful book from the UK on the topic of internal audit and fighting fraud, called The successful frauditor by Peter Tickner (2010) and a following book The successful frauditor's casebook (Tickner, 2012).